 At this point, it’s not a race between the various vaccine companies.
 The more vaccines that become available, the better next year looks for all of us.

-Who Will Get the COVID Vaccine First?
+Who Can Get the COVID Vaccine?

+President Biden has a set a deadline of April 19 for all states to open up vaccine eligibility to all adults.
 For a more personalized look at when you could get the vaccine, check out this short quiz from the New York Times that estimates your place in line.
 Most people will have to wait until the spring at the earliest.

 Where Can I Get the COVID Vaccine?